 Starting with the release of its first commercial recording in 1941, the Pittsburgh Symphony discography has hundreds of critically acclaimed recordings, released by prestigious labels including Pentatone, EMI, EXTON, Angel, CBS, Philips, MCA, New World, Nonesuch, Sony Classical, Telarc and Deutsche Grammophon.

 Since 2013 Manfred Honeck’s successful work with the Pittsburgh Symphony Orchestra has been captured in thirteen recordings released by Reference Recordings on the PittsburghLive! series.
 The audiophile SACDs include tone poems and suites by Richard Strauss, Beethoven’s Symphonies No. 3, 5, 7 and 9, Brahms Symphony No. 4, Bruckner’s Symphonies No. 4 and 9, Tchaikovsky’s Symphonies No. 4 and 6, and works by Jonathan Leshnoff, James MacMillan, and Steven Stucky, and have received many excellent reviews for Manfred Honeck’s interpretations as well as the sound engineering by partner Soundmirror.
 After several GRAMMY Award nominations, the recording of Shostakovich’s Symphony No. 5 and Barber’s Adagio was awarded two Awards in January 2018: Best Orchestral Performance and Best Engineered Album Classical.
 The recordings of Bruckner’s Symphony No. 9 and Beethoven’s Symphony No. 3 and No. 9 also received multiple GRAMMY nominations.
-The two most recent recordings released are Brahms Symphony No. 4/MacMillan Larghetto for Orchestra (October 2021) and Beethoven Symphony No. 6/Stucky Silent Spring (June 2022).
+Brahms Symphony No. 4 and MacMillan Larghetto for Orchestra was released in October 2021, Beethoven Symphony No. 6 and Stucky’s Silent Spring in June 2022 and Tchaikovsky Symphony No. 5 and Schulhoff’s Five Pieces in July 2023.
+The most recent recording, again praised by the specialist press, was published in June 2024: Bruckner’s 7th Symphony and Mason Bates’ Resurrexit.

 In 2021/22, the Pittsburgh Symphony Orchestra celebrated the 50th anniversary of Heinz Hall as the home of the Orchestra.
 The acoustically outstanding performing arts center is in the heart of downtown Pittsburgh, and the cornerstone of the city’s Cultural District.